sehun1024/FruitGameSolver/README.md

 The sample input is in the example.txt
 You can run the sample with the command
->    cat example.exe | ./FruitGameSolver
+>    cat example.txt | ./FruitGameSolver